 There are many cross-domain communication scenarios, such as email communication, mobile phone communication, and instant messaging, where the information being communicated may need to be protected against both passive and active attackers.
 In these scenarios, a user is typically registered to some kind of domain server, such as email exchange server or home location register (in the cases of email and mobile phone communications, respectively).
 Moreover, two communicating parties from different domains very often neither share a password nor possess a public key certificate.
-Hence, although two-party and threeparty authenticated key exchange protocols have been extensively studied and widely deployed in the real world, see for example [1, 6, 11, 26, 32], it is not clear how they can be directly applied to establish a secure cross-domain communication channel.
+Hence, although two-party and three-party authenticated key exchange protocols have been extensively studied and widely deployed in the real world, see for example Neuman and T'so [1994], Jablon [1996], Bellare et al. [2000a], Boyko et al. [2000], and